Initiatives to Address Climate Change

 Since the natural environment and social structure are expected to change dramatically due to more severe weather disasters and stricter emission regulations brought about by the progression of climate change, INV and CIM recognize that climate change is an important issue (risk) that will have a significant impact on our management and business in the medium to long term.

 Based on this awareness, INV and CIM have set forth "Adaptation to Climate Change" in our "Sustainability Policy", and INV and CIM are promoting efforts to address climate change-related issues.
+Furthermore, INV and CIM support the international goals set forth by the Paris Agreement over the long term based on our "Policy on Addressing Climate Change-Related Issues", and will continuously promote initiatives for realizing net-zero by 2050 in order to contribute to mitigating climate change.

 Support for the TCFD Recommendations